moshiur1412/TwitchStreamerEventViewer/README.md

 In this section, I am just trying to figure out from the AWS documentation and trying to follow the coding standard.
 Truly speaking that, I don't have any access AWS service but I used the s3 key, secret, region, bucket, and URL for image storage.
 Therefore, here is the suitable answers are following below.

 ***AWS Service Purpose***
-- Used auto-scaling tools(configure: group name, min & max size and availability zones)
+- Used auto-scaling tools(configure: group name, min & max size, and availability zones)
 - Around 19 Regions (Availability Zones, used advantage from AWS global infrastructure)
 - Robust, used for fully featured technology infrastructure.
 - Used AWS building blocks (lambda, CloudFront, Elastic etc.)